Who We Are

 Current favorite local restaurants: Fishwives and Maestro, both in Pasadena

-Marketing associate Caitlin Ek is a La Verne resident, a graduate of Cal Poly Pomona, a diehard Dodgers fan, and a lover of YA fiction.
+Marketing manager Caitlin Ek is a La Verne resident, a graduate of Cal Poly Pomona, a diehard Dodgers fan, and a lover of YA fiction.
 She’s had a passion for the book business since she was a teenager; she worked at Mrs. Nelson’s Books all through college, and besides working at PPB, she’s a library associate at the San Dimas Public Library.
 When she’s not scheduling author events, sending out publicity updates, or wrangling ARCs, she’s recovering from her recent wedding to music engineer Mark Montgomery.

 5 Questions for Caitlin